laragento/docs/guidelines-documentation.md

 interface CategoryApiInterface
 {
       /**
-       * Finds a category by an identifier, products and children will be included in the response *
+       * Finds a category by an identifier, children will be included in the response *
        * @param $identifier
        * @return string json